 Military Health and Performance Research Data Analyst Fellowship

-The U.S. Army Research Institute of Environmental Medicine (USARIEM), located in Natick, Massachusetts, is offering a post-master’s fellowship in public health, epidemiology, statistics, biostatistics, or a relevant field.
+The U.S. Army Research Institute of Environmental Medicine (USARIEM), located in Natick, Massachusetts, is offering a master's-level fellowship in public health, epidemiology, statistics, biostatistics, or a relevant field.

 What will I be doing?

 As an ORISE participant, you will join a multidisciplinary team of physiologists, epidemiologists, data analysts, and Army personnel to investigate risk factors that support warfighter health and performance and reduce musculoskeletal injury risk.
 This research will primarily focus on evaluating human performance and the factors that influence it, with an emphasis on women's health and musculoskeletal injury risk.

 This learning experience will provide you with knowledge and understanding in conducting research in military and civilian environments and provide a platform for you to use your current knowledge within the field.